Lackadaisical-Security/Lackadaisical-Copilot/CONTRIBUTING.md

 # 🤝 Contributing to Lackadaisical Local Copilot

-> Built in a few hours on June 11th, 2025 - proof that focused development with proper vision can create amazing things!
+> Project completed July 15th, 2025 - demonstrating that focused development with proper vision can create amazing things!

 We welcome contributions to make this AI copilot even better while maintaining our core principles of privacy, security, and user control.